p4p4/soft-error-tools/readme.md

   4. other Folders

-# 1 openSEA
+# 1 OpenSEA
 in OpenSEA/

+OpenSEA can analyze circuits in [AIGER](http://fmv.jku.at/aiger/FORMAT.aiger) file-format with included error-detection or error-correction logic.
+The last output of the circuit has to be the *alarm*-output, which is raised if an error is *detected*.
+Set the *alarm*-output to constant `0` if only error-*correction* is used.

+OpenSEA implements algorithms to detect *Vulnerable Latches*, *False Positives* and *Definitely Protected Latches*

 ## 1.1 How to install:
-1. create a folder where you want to install the third-party libraries and set the path to it in the environment variable `IMMORTALTP`
+1. create a folder for third-party libraries and store the path in an environment variable `$IMMORTALTP`

+    * create folder `mkdir /path/to/libs/`

+    * append to  `.bashrc`: `export IMMORTALTP=/path/to/libs`

-2. run `sh OpenSEA/ext_tools/install_all.sh`
+2. run `sh OpenSEA/ext_tools/install_all.sh` to install all necessary libraries

-3. run `make` command in OpenSEA/ to compile the program.
+3. in folder *OpenSEA/* run `make` to compile the program.

-* NOTE: if you have installed [DEMIURGE](https://www.iaik.tugraz.at/content/research/opensource/demiurge/) on your computer, it suffices to set the environment variable
-`IMMORTALTP` to the same path as `DEMIURGETPD` instead of re-installing the libraries as in 1. and 2.

     the *executable* is located in `OpenSEA/build/src/immortal-bin`

+* NOTE: if [DEMIURGE](https://www.iaik.tugraz.at/content/research/opensource/demiurge/) is installed on your computer it suffices to set the environment variable
+`IMMORTALTP` to the same library folder as `DEMIURGETPD` instead of re-installing the libraries (instead of step 1. and 2.).

-Dependencies (tested for Ubuntu 16.10):
+### Dependencies (tested for Ubuntu 16.10):
-`zlib1g-dev cmake build-essential`
+`zlib1g-dev cmake build-essential git`

-ad 1.: in .bashrc, add something like
-`export IMMORTALTP=/path/to/libs`

-## 1.2 How to use openSEA:
+## 1.2 How to use OpenSEA:
-openSEA tries to find soft-error vulnerabilities (or false-positives) in a given circuit
+OpenSEA analyzes the quality of soft-error protection logic in circuits.
+It can detect vulnerable components, false-positives and definitely protected components.

  * this is basically the same information as the output of ./immortal-bin -h :
 ```